PetraOleum/2016-Notes/Computability and Complexity.markdown

 ###Turing machines

 One option might be to take a random, commonly used programming language and say "an algorithm is anything that can be done by a program in this language."
 You can&mdash;and people do&mdash;mathematically analyse programming languages, so this is a perfectly plausible approach in theory.
-In practise, however, programming languages are complicated and redundant and therefore hard to work with like mathematically.
+In practise, however, programming languages are complicated and redundant and therefore hard to work with mathematically.
 As a stand-in, then, we use "an incredibly simplified sort of program introduced by Alan Turing."

 **Definition:** A _Turing machine M_ is a triple (&Sigma;, _Q_, _&delta;_).